 Again … parents, ALWAYS TRUST YOUR GUT.
 Always PRAY, and always SPEAK UP if your gut tells you something is not right.
 The medical staff are amazing, trained, talented people, but things can be missed.
 YOU are your baby’s historian, advocate and night watchman.
 The treatment of your child is a collaborative effort with you as a team member, and your role is critical.
 Watch.
 Pray.
 Pay attention.
 Respect the staff.
-If something is not right … Speak up.
+But if something is not right … Speak up.

-My proudest moment came on the 3rd day there when the doctors and residents were doing rounds, entering our room, gathering around Hoyte’s crib for a discussion of his condition.
+My proudest moment came on the 3rd day there when the doctors and residents were doing PICU rounds, entering our room, gathering around Hoyte’s crib for a discussion of his condition.
 The training doctor was looking for his history, and I stepped into the group, giving a very articulate oral summary of his journey, using all of the medical knowledge that I had gained in those 5 months.
 The doctor looked up, quizzically, saying, “Good!
 Hmm, I don’t remember you.
 How long have you been a resident here?”
 I smiled and said, “I’m not a resident … I’m a MOTHER!”
 He smiled, nodded, and said, “Oh, yes, you must be a NICU Mother.”
 “Yes, Doctor, yes I am.”
 If my glow was visible, you could have seen it from Tennessee.
 Proud, indeed.

 One wonderful memory of this event was that Hoyte got to come home on Thanksgiving Day after surgery.
 This will always bring this holiday a deep meaning in our home, as we celebrated our gratitude for his rebirth, his beating the odds, and his LIFE.